Attacler/TextToAnything-Directus/readme.md

 1. How do i find or reset my Rapid API key?

-You can find follow [this article](https://docs.rapidapi.com/docs/keys-and-key-rotation#creating-or-rotating-a-rapid-api-key) in order to achieve this.
+You can follow [this article](https://docs.rapidapi.com/docs/keys-and-key-rotation#creating-or-rotating-a-rapid-api-key) in order to achieve this.

 2. How can i stop my subscription?